OpenFn/docs/docs/cli.md

 ### 8. Running Workflows

-As of `v0.0.35` the `@openfn/cli` supports running workflows as well as jobs.
-This allow you to define a list of jobs and rules for executing them.
+As of `v0.0.35` the `@openfn/cli` supports running not only jobs, but also _workflows_.
+Running a workflow allows you to define a list of jobs and rules for executing them.
 You can use a workflow to orchestrate the flow of data between systems in a structured and automated way.

 _For example, if you have two jobs in your workflow (GET users from system A & POST users to system B), you can set up your workflow to run all jobs in